Instituto Salvadoreño de Contadores Públicos

 • SMO 5: International Public Sector Accounting Standards

-The ISCP is not responsible for setting public sector accounting standards, which are adopted by the Director General of Government Accounting (GOES) within the Ministry of Finance in El Salvador.
-Nevertheless, the ISCP reports that it promotes the adoption of IPSAS by meeting with the GOES to maintain a dialogue on how the institute can best collaborate with the GOES and support the adoption and implementation of IPSAS.
-As a result of these meetings, the ISCP shared the Spanish translation of the IPSAS with the National Commission for the Implementation of IPSAS for its analysis.
+The ISCP is not responsible for setting public sector accounting standards adopted by the Director General of Government Accounting (GOES) within the Ministry of Finance in El Salvador.
+Nevertheless, the ISCP reports that it promotes the adoption of IPSAS by meeting with the GOES and maintaining a dialogue on how the institute can best collaborate with the government.
+As a result of these meetings, the ISCP shared the Spanish translation of the IPSAS with the GOES for its analysis, and the GOES decided to adopt certain IPSAS.

 In addition, the GOES is receiving technical and financial support from the United States Agency for International Development to support the adoption of IPSAS.
-The ISCP reports that it is monitoring the project’s activities and in 2016, participated in a training course on IPSAS for public sector accountants.
+The ISCP is monitoring the project’s activities and, in 2016, participated in a training course on IPSAS for public sector accountants.

 • SMO 6: Investigation and Discipline

-In El Salvador, the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA) and the Superintendent of the Financial System (SSF) are responsible for investigating and disciplining (I&D) professional accountants, with the SSF carrying out I&D procedures for auditors of regulated companies and the CVPCPA conducting investigations and issuing sanctions for all other professionals.
-The ISCP conducted an assessment of the CVPCPA’s I&D policies and processes against the requirements of SMO 6 and has identified that gaps exist, such as a lack of linkage with the results of QA reviews, and members of the committee do not include non-accountants, among others.
+In El Salvador, the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA) and the Superintendent of the Financial System (SSF) are responsible for investigating and disciplining (I&D) professional accountants, with the SSF carrying out I&D procedures for auditors of certain regulated companies and the CVPCPA conducting investigations and issuing sanctions for all other professionals.
+The ISCP assessed the CVPCPA’s I&D policies and processes against the requirements of SMO 6 and has identified gaps, such as no linkage with the results of QA reviews, and committee members do not include non-accountants, among others.

-The ISCP reports that it promotes the SMO 6 requirements to the CVPCPA by having two of its members sit on the CVPCPA’s Board which allows the institute to work closely with the oversight body to propose improvements and monitor the implementation of the CVPCPA’s I&D system.
+The ISCP reports that it promotes the SMO 6 best practices to the CVPCPA by having a representative serve on the CVPCPA’s Board, which allows the institute to propose improvements and monitor the implementation of the CVPCPA’s I&D system.
 In addition, the ISCP indicates that it monitors the I&D cases led by the SSF.

-To do this, ISCP has established its Investigation and Discipline Committee that is responsible for monitoring the CVPCPA’s disciplinary decisions.
+ISCP has established its own Investigation and Discipline Committee responsible for monitoring the CVPCPA’s disciplinary decisions.
 When ISCP members are issued disciplinary reports, the Committee will also request a corrective action plan to educate the member.
-Monitoring also allows the ISCP to gather statistical information on I&D cases for its tracking and reporting purposes.
+Monitoring also allows the ISCP to gather statistical information on I&D cases for its own tracking and reporting purposes.

 • SMO 7: International Financial Reporting Standards

-As part of these efforts, the ISCP has established a Professional Standards Committee that is responsible for monitoring changes to the standards and pronouncements issued by the IASB, promoting updates to the regulators and ensuring dissemination and training activities for its members.
-In 2016, the ISCP was able to encourage the CVPCPA to update the adopted version of the IFRS for SMEs to the 2015 Spanish translation.
+The ISCP created a Professional Standards Committee responsible for monitoring changes to the standards and pronouncements issued by the IASB, promoting updates to the regulators, and ensuring dissemination and training for its members.

 Disclaimer